imhicihu/Patrimonio-database/README.md

 # Rationale #

-   This document describes the _corpus_ of steps done with the creation of a software custom-solution: a visual database of all hardware that belongs to the institution.
+   This document describes the software that brings a _custom_ solution: a visual database of all hardware related that belongs to the institution.

 ### What is this repository for? ###